-Odds Ratios (from Logistic Regression) of comparison of factors that affect immune response to HPV vaccine between urban and rural communities of Ebonyi State
+6-Odds Ratios (from Logistic Regression) of comparison of factors that affect immune response to HPV vaccine between urban and rural communities of Ebonyi State

-It is the odds ratios based on the logistic regression model and it provides a better understanding of the role of each factors in the development of IgG antibody response following the HPV vaccination.
+the odds ratios based on the logistic regression model and it provides a better understanding of the role of each factors in the development of IgG antibody response following the HPV vaccination.
 The intercept indicates an odds ratio of 2.21 (p < 0.001) which means that there is a high likelihood of seroconversion at the baseline.
 The odds ratio of ABS was very high (35.84), however, this was not statistically significant (p = 0.363), which implies that it is not reliable to predict response in this dataset.
 Equally, INDEX had an odds ratio that was lower than 1 (0.56, p = 0.363), which was not significant, indicating weak predictive ability.

 On the contrary, the odds ratio of the group variable (urban vs rural) was 2.74 (p = 0.032), which indicated that the participants in Abakaliki (urban) were nearly three times more likely to mount an IgG response than those in Ezza North (rural).
 This supports previous results of the chi-square tests and descriptive analysis that location along with the social and healthcare factors related to it determines the ultimate outcome of immune response (Table 5) decisively.